MiroK/fenics_ii/README.md

   - cbc.block
   - FEniCS 2017.2.0  (python2)

+### Optional dependencies
+  - [HsMG](https://arxiv.org/abs/1806.00222) is a package implementing preconditioners for operators in fractional Sobolev spaces.
+These are needed to construct robust preconditioners for the interface component of the multiscle/multiphysics problems,
+  - [ULFY](https://github.com/MiroK/ulfy) is used to construct manufactured solutions in some of the demos

 ## Install
 To install the package put this directory on python path.
 For this shell session you can achieve this by `source setup.rc`.